 East Side Gallery: what remains of the Berlin Wall

-Of the Berlin Wall remains no more that few fragments.
+Of the Berlin Wall remains no more than a few fragments.
 The longest continuous stretch (1.3 km.)
-Is located in Mühlenstrasse in Friedrichshain, in the former East Berlin, known as the East Side Gallery, the largest open-air exhibition of art in the world but also one of the few evidence of recent German history.
+Is located in Mühlenstrasse in Friedrichshain, in the former East Berlin, known as the East Side Gallery, the largest open-air exhibition of art in the world but also one of the few pieces of evidence of recent German history.

-In 1990, artists of various nationalities equipped of spray and paint cans, celebrated the fall of the wall decorating what was left with over one hundred colorful murals.
-Not just paintings but a veritable hymn to freedom and democracy, the externalization of popular joy and euphoria of those days through colors, slogans and artistic visions.
-A work of great historical and symbolic value placed under a preservation order by the German Government.
-Among the numerous graffiti, some of these works have become known throughout the world, such as "The Mortal Kiss" depicting the kiss on the mouth that Honecker and Brezhnev exchanged in 1979, and "Test the Best" where a Trabant (the car symbol of the former East Germany) breaks through the wall.
+In 1990, artists of various nationalities equipped with spray and paint cans celebrated the fall of the wall decorating what was left with over one hundred colorful murals.
+Not just paintings but a veritable hymn to freedom and democracy, the externalization of popular joy and euphoria of those days through colors, slogans, and artistic visions.
+A work of great historical and the symbolic value placed under a preservation order by the German Government.
+Among the numerous graffiti, some of these works have become known throughout the world, such as “The Mortal Kiss” depicting the kiss on the mouth that Honecker and Brezhnev exchanged in 1979, and “Test the Best” where a Trabant (the car symbol of former East Germany) breaks through the wall.

-Unfortunately, over the years the weather, pollution, the souvenir craze and writings, have damaged the murals and crumbled the wall.
-To prevent the complete destruction of this monument to the memory, on the occasion of the twentieth anniversary of the fall of the Berlin Wall (2009), the East Side Gallery has undergone a meticulous renovation which was attended by almost all of the original murals creators.
+Unfortunately, over the years the weather, pollution, the souvenir craze, and writings, have damaged the murals and crumbled the wall.
+To prevent the complete destruction of this monument to the memory, on the occasion of the twentieth anniversary of the fall of the Berlin Wall (2009), the East Side Gallery has undergone a meticulous renovation that was attended by almost all of the original mural’s creators.

 Opening hours: open air

 How to reach: Metro Warschauer Strasse (U1, S5, S7, S75), Ostbahnhof (S5, S7)